dhaneshagrawal/check-rates-mortgage/README.md

 ## Design Pattern

 Implemented Validation Pattern for Validation which is a combination of Chain Of Responsibility along with Strategy Pattern.
+This makes it easy to add new validations to the service.

-ALso refactored code to strive for Singe Point of Responsbility Pattern.
+Also refactored code to strive for Singe Point of Responsbility Pattern.

 ## Clone the Repository
 ```